AIDY-F2N/OAI-UERANSIM/README.md

 # OAI core script

-Now, we present the different steps to install the OAI core script.
+Now, we present the different steps to deploy the OAI core.

 1. Install the Helm CLI usnig this link: https://helm.sh/docs/intro/install/